nikolas/OWASP-CRS-Documentation/anomaly.rst

 Configuring Anomaly Scoring Mode
 --------------------------------

-The default mode in CRS 3.x is Anomaly Scoring mode, you can verify this is your mode by checking that the SecDefaultAction line in the csr-setup.conf file usees the pass action:
+The default mode in CRS 3.x is Anomaly Scoring mode, you can verify this is your mode by checking that the SecDefaultAction line in the csr-setup.conf file uses the pass action:

 .. code-block:: bash